 The city of Grand Prairie has contracted with the city of Fort Worth Environmental Collection Center (ECC) to accept and dispose of HHW from residents of Grand Prairie.

 To cover the costs of operating this program, the city of Grand Prairie is charged a fee for each household that utilizes this service.
 Residents may bring waste to scheduled collection events or they may take it to the ECC directly.

-To make it as convenient as possible for residents to dispose of their waste properly, the City of Grand Prairie holds 8 to 10 collection events each year.
+To make it as convenient as possible for residents to dispose of their waste properly, the city of Grand Prairie holds 8 to 10 collection events each year.
 When residents arrive at the collection event, Environmental Quality personnel unload the waste materials, sort them and package them for transport to the ECC in Fort Worth.
-For more information or to register for the next event, click here.
+View more information or register for our next event.

 Some of the items collected have never been opened, or are almost full and in good condition.
 These items are placed on the "help yourself" shelf at the ECC, free to ECC customers.
 Much of the waste, such as motor oil and cooking oil, can be recycled or blended into fuel for industrial usage.
 Other wastes, such as pharmaceuticals, are incinerated, which keeps them from impacting our soil and surface waters.